joagre/ratatoskr/ideas/r.md

 ```

 > [!NOTE]
-> No support for inheritence (see interface below)
+> No support for inheritance (see interface below)

 A class Foo can be instantiated like this: